Tilman Enss | Teaching — Advanced Statistical Physics

 Advanced Statistical Physics (MVSpec)

 This advanced theory course introduces paradigmatic models of statistical physics and their critical properties near phase transitions.
-In particular, we shall discuss the Heisenberg and O(N) vector models, the nonlinear sigma model, the XY model, the Sine-Gordon model, and the spherical model, as time permits.
+In particular, we shall discuss the Heisenberg and O(N) vector models, the nonlinear sigma model, the XY model, the Sine-Gordon model, and the spherical model.
 By computing their critical behavior, one can understand the phase transitions in many different systems in statistical physics, condensed matter physics and beyond, which belong to the same universality classes.
 We will use field theoretic methods and introduce renormalization, epsilon and 1/N expansions, and duality transformation.

 - Landau theory and O(N) vector model